OpenAT/odoo_v8.0/README.md

     - etherpad setup
     - nginx setup (match url to local db)
     - backup and logrotate cron jobs
+    - create and link customer addons into customers Instance /addons folder
+    - Install push-to-deploy workflow for updating the customer addons
 - ToDo: update an instance to branch master from github
 - ToDo: deploy addon(s) to one or more databases on the local server